plasticityai/magnitude/README.md

 * <sup>Optionally, you can pass in the `placeholders` argument, which will increase the dimensions of each vector by a `placeholders` amount, zero-padding those extra dimensions.
 This is useful, if you plan to add other values and information to the vectors and want the space for that pre-allocated in the vectors for efficiency.</sup>
 * <sup>Optionally, you can pass in the `language` argument with an [ISO 639-1 Language Code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), which, if you are using Magnitude for word vectors, will ensure the library respects stemming and other language-specific features for that language.
 The default is `en` for English.
 You can also pass in `None` if you are not using Magnitude for word vectors. </sup>
 * <sup>Optionally, you can pass in the `dtype` argument which will let you control the data type of the NumPy arrays returned by Magnitude.</sup>
+* <sup>Optionally, you can pass in the `devices` argument which will let you control the usage of GPUs when the underlying models supports GPU usage.
+This argument should be a list of integers, where each integer represents the GPU device number (`0`, `1`, etc.).</sup>
 * <sup>Optionally, you can pass in the `temp_dir` argument which will let you control the location of the temporary directory Magnitude will use.</sup>
 * <sup>Optionally, you can pass in the `log` argument which will have Magnitude log progress to standard error when slow operations are taking place.</sup>